hardcover coming soon!

 I began participating in 2017; instead of using the daily word prompts, I designed a set of characters and then let a narrative develop organically based on what my brain conjured for me every day.
 I continued this approach in 2018 and 2019.

-In 2020, I am no longer sharing my work on social media, but I still participated in Inktober.
+In 2020, I was no longer sharing my work on social media, but I still participated in Inktober.
 For 2020 I did two Inktober projects: Inktober I is a series of small ink drawings of individual items that are used in the current series Oracle Still Lifes.
 Inktober II is another organic narrative based around a central figure.